-Lauren Tolin is an MIS major and will be graduating in May of 2019.
+Lauren Tolin is a management information systems major who will graduate in May 2019.
 She interned this summer as an Operations Summer Analyst for Goldman Sachs in Salt Lake City, Utah.

-What was a typical day like?
-A typical day at my internship began at 7 am where I would check emails, update my calendar and schedule meetings, and read the Wall Street Journal.
+A typical day at my internship began at 7 a.m., when I would check emails, update my calendar and schedule meetings, and read The Wall Street Journal.
 From there my daily work consisted of reviewing 50-100 accounts per week.
 You could review the accounts at your own pace which was nice because it allowed for a flexible schedule throughout the day.
-Aside from daily work, we constantly had meetings with other teams, divisions, and management.
-A really great part of the internship is that the firm encourages networking with whomever and whatever division interests you, because of this, I set up numerous coffee chats with VPs, Eller alum, etc. Lastly, there were intern networking events every week that included speaker series, workshops, and team info sessions.
-My day ended around 5 pm.
+Aside from daily work, we constantly had meetings with other teams, divisions and management.
+A really great part of the internship is that the firm encourages networking with whomever and whatever division interests us.
+Because of this, I set up numerous coffee chats with VPs, Eller alum, etc. Lastly, there were intern networking events every week that included speaker series, workshops and team info sessions.
+My day ended around 5 p.m.

-If you worked on a big project, please describe it below: My project consisted of organizing big data into a consumable format for teams and upper management.
+My project consisted of organizing big data into a consumable format for teams and upper management.
 This required me to understand the information from the big data sets, translate it into a readable format, then polish it into what became an extensive requirement document.
 I probably spent over 50 hours total to reach the end product.
-It was amazing to see that the projects every intern worked on was actually being used by management and teams alike.
+It was amazing to see that the projects every intern worked on were actually being used by management and their teams.
 It shows that our work will have a lasting impact even after we’re gone.

 What did you find most challenging about your internship?